vdct/ProjetDuMois/docs/DEVELOP.md

 ```

 Then, the `update_projects` should be inited again to propagate the new labels into counts and KPI.

+#### Missing members
+As explained upside, Podoma uses the daily diffs to keep projects updated.
+Those diffs files only contain modified features and even if a way or a relation may be included in it, none of their members will be mentioned is they hadn't been edited themselves.
+It can finally causes issues when some unknown features in the database are rferenced by ways or relations.

+Podoma only keeps track of useful features for projects, it needs to check after each update if unknown features should be retrieved.
+Overpass API is used by projects which require to get such missing members.
+A single query is sent to retrieve all nodes, ways, relations and their descendents to take care of recursivity.
+Thus a query covering 10 missing features can lead to a greater amount of results.

+Those features are then processed the same way than the ones we got from daily diffs files.
+This process complete the temporary files without any particularism.

+To disable this retrieval, just set a null `OVERPASS_URL` in your Podoma configuration file.

 ### Disable imposm3 usage